 - The Simpsons: Mr. Burns' recruitment film for the power plant, which had script problems from Day One (i.e., nobody read the script), and which ends with Mr. Burns physically accosting Homer for getting his lines wrong, is credited to Alan Smithee.

-- David Silverman used the pseudonym "Pound Foolish" while directing the clip episodes.
-In addition, Matt Groening had his credits removed from the episode "A Star is Burns" due to viewing the episode as a half-hour commercial for The Critic, leading to a well-publicized spat with producer James L. Brooks (who had fought to bring The Critic to Fox).
+- Jon Vitti and David Silverman used the pseudonyms "Penny Wise" and "Pound Foolish" for writing and directing the second and third clip episodes.
+In addition, Matt Groening had his name removed from the episode "A Star Is Burns" due to viewing the episode as a half-hour commercial for The Critic, leading to a well-publicized spat with producer James L. Brooks (who had fought to bring The Critic to Fox).

 - One episode of Tiny Toon Adventures had a couple of cartoons with inferior animation directed by "Allen Smithee."
 The episode's Credits Gag was: "Number of Retakes: Don't Ask."